 A major difference between TPE and modern extracorporeal adsorption strategies [20] is based on the fact that the exchange of septic shock plasma with FFP might not lead to an unselective depletion of pro- and anti-inflammatory cytokines.
 It rather replenishes protective factors (within the FFPs) that had been consumed by the sepsis.
-Given the role of cytokines in the well as c sustained responders (n = 7) and nonresponders (n = 13) to plasma exchange (defined as norepineprime reduction of > 20%), as following plasma exchange).
+Given the role of cytokines in the of 65%, b immediate responders (n = 10) and nonresponders (n = 10) to plasma exchange (defined as norepinephrine reduction of > 20%), as well as c sustained responders (n = 7) and nonresponders (n = 13) to plasma exchange (defined as any reduction in SOFA score within 48 h following plasma exchange).
 HR hazard ratio physiological host response to a local infection, a complete depletion of cytokines might not necessarily be beneficial per se.
 The exchange of septic against healthy plasma might be a procedure by which these circulating factors can be modulated but not completely removed.
 This hypothesis is supported by our findings with regard to the anti-permeability factor angiopoietin-1.